Pauldeveloper7/Java_guide_forBeginners/README.md

   - Overview of Java
   - History of Java
   - Features of Java

+## Download
+The download.java file provides a brief guide about how to download java jdk and setup in your system
+- **File** `download.java`
+- **Topics Covered**
    - Setting up Java Development Kit (JDK)
-  - Writing your first Java program
+   - Writing your first java Program

 ## Data Types in Java